lmorchard/node-hirelings/README.md

 * Why "hirelings"?
     * It amuses me to pick odd names for projects.
-Hirelings are the semi-disposable, semi-reliable hired help characters can pick up in role-playing games.
-I'm sure the word is used in other contexts, but that's what I had in mind.
+Hirelings are the semi-disposable, semi-reliable hired help that players can pick up in role-playing games.

 License
 -------